0: Physics

 The value zero plays a special role for many physical quantities.
 For some quantities, the zero level is naturally distinguished from all other levels, whereas for others it is more or less arbitrarily chosen.
-For example, for an absolute temperature (as measured in kelvins), zero is the lowest possible value (negative temperatures are defined, but negative-temperature systems are not actually colder).
-This is in contrast to for example temperatures on the Celsius scale, where zero is arbitrarily defined to be at the freezing point of water.
+For example, for an absolute temperature (typically measured in kelvins), zero is the lowest possible value.
+(Negative temperatures can be defined for some physical systems, but negative-temperature systems are not actually colder.)
+This is in contrast to temperatures on the Celsius scale, for example, where zero is arbitrarily defined to be at the freezing point of water.
 Measuring sound intensity in decibels or phons, the zero level is arbitrarily set at a reference value—for example, at a value for the threshold of hearing.
 In physics, the zero-point energy is the lowest possible energy that a quantum mechanical physical system may possess and is the energy of the ground state of the system.

-Chemistry

-Zero has been proposed as the atomic number of the theoretical element tetraneutron.
-It has been shown that a cluster of four neutrons may be stable enough to be considered an atom in its own right.
-This would create an element with no protons and no charge on its nucleus.

-As early as 1926, Andreas von Antropoff coined the term neutronium for a conjectured form of matter made up of neutrons with no protons, which he placed as the chemical element of atomic number zero at the head of his new version of the periodic table.
-It was subsequently placed as a noble gas in the middle of several spiral representations of the periodic system for classifying the chemical elements.

 Computer science

+Modern computers store information in binary, that is, using an "alphabet" that contains only two symbols, usually chosen to be "0" and "1".
+Binary coding is convenient for digital electronics, where "0" and "1" can stand for the absence or presence of electrical current in a wire.
+Computer programmers typically use high-level programming languages that are more intelligible to humans than the binary instructions that are directly executed by the central processing unit.
+0 plays various important roles in high-level languages.
+For example, a Boolean variable stores a value that is either true or false, and 0 is often the numerical representation of false.

-The most common practice throughout human history has been to start counting at one, and this is the practice in early classic computer programming languages such as Fortran and COBOL.
+0 also plays a role in array indexing.
+The most common practice throughout human history has been to start counting at one, and this is the practice in early classic programming languages such as Fortran and COBOL.
 However, in the late 1950s LISP introduced zero-based numbering for arrays while Algol 58 introduced completely flexible basing for array subscripts (allowing any positive, negative, or zero integer as base for array subscripts), and most subsequent programming languages adopted one or other of these positions.
 For example, the elements of an array are numbered starting from 0 in C, so that for an array of n items the sequence of array indices runs from 0 to n−1.

 There can be confusion between 0- and 1-based indexing; for example, Java's JDBC indexes parameters from 1 although Java itself uses 0-based indexing.

+In C, a byte containing the value 0 serves to indicate where a string of characters ends.
+Also, 0 is a standard way to refer to a null pointer in code.